KennthShang/CHERRY/README.md

 ## News !!!

 1. If you want to use cherry on your own bacterial assemblies.
 Please visit [https://github.com/KennthShang/CHERRY_MAGs](https://github.com/KennthShang/CHERRY_MAGs/tree/main) to check.
-This MAGs version allows you to use your own bacterial assemblies and predict the interactions between your phages and your bacteria.
+This MAGs version allows you to use your own bacterial assemblies and predict the interactions between your phages and bacteria.

-2. Only CRISPR version of CHERRY is available now.
+2. Only the CRISPR version of CHERRY is available now.
 Please visit [https://github.com/KennthShang/CHERRY_crispr](https://github.com/KennthShang/CHERRY_crispr) to check.
 This lite version only uses the CRISPRs information for prediction (low number of predicted phages but high precision)

+3. If you want to predict the **host range** for your phages, we provide an extension of CHERRY, which will output all the CRISPR results from the database.
+Please visit [https://github.com/KennthShang/CHERRY_crispr_multihost](https://github.com/KennthShang/CHERRY_crispr_multihost)

-3. This folder will no longer be maintained.
+4. This folder will no longer be maintained.
 The program has been updated and moved to PhaBOX [https://github.com/KennthShang/PhaBOX], which is more user-friendly.
 Hope you will enjoy it.

-4. Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
+5. Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
 You can visit [https://phage.ee.cityu.edu.hk/] to use the GUI.
 We also provided more detailed intermediate files and visualization for further analysis.
 You can also find the local version in [https://github.com/KennthShang/PhaBOX]

 # Overview
 There are two kind of tasks that CHERRY can work: